PrefectHQ/prefect/docs/concepts/deployments-ux.md

         stream_output: true
     ```

     then the environment variable will be expanded before the script is executed.
-To avoid this behavior, set `expand_env_vars` to `false`.
+To avoid this behavior, set `expand_env_vars: false`.

 - `pip_install_requirements` installs dependencies from a `requirements.txt` file within a specified directory.